Digital-Grinnell/yeager-collection/README.md

         id: closepullrequest
         uses: Azure/static-web-apps-deploy@v1
         with:
-          azure_static_web_apps_api_token: ${{ secrets.AZURE_STATIC_WEB_APPS_API_TOKEN_<GENERATED_HOSTNAME> }}
+          azure_static_web_apps_api_token: ${{ secrets.AZURE_STATIC_WEB_APPS_API_TOKEN_YELLOW_GRASS_080915210 }}
           action: "close"
 ```

-Following the aforementioned procedure eventually produced the site https://lemon-desert-0d74b4810.5.azurestaticapps.net.
+Following the aforementioned procedure eventually produced the site https://yellow-grass-080915210.5.azurestaticapps.net/.

-This workflow uses GitHub Actions to deploy and you can see the status of deployment at https://github.com/Digital-Grinnell/yeager-renfrow-oral-histories/actions.
+This workflow uses GitHub Actions to deploy and you can see the status of deployment at https://github.com/Digital-Grinnell/yeager-collection/actions.

 ## Set Up a Custom Domain in Azure Static Web Apps